vikingeducation/assignment_jq_ee_sprint/README.md

 by Brennan Fulmer

-Note this assignment is about learning Javascript events/effects, so none of its parts look good as they are purely functional
+Since the focus of this assignment is learning Javascript events I put minimal effort into looks